ctfy66/MineCodes/README.md

 # MineCodes

-i am collegue student
+i am a coding enthusiast.
-i am intresting in coding love to share my codes.
+i am intresting in coding and love to share my codes.🥰